 Society & Covid-19 Working Group

 A working group on the social failures, contradictions and tendencies that have led to the current situation, committed to imagining ways of rethinking society coming out of this.
-Themes to consider: austerity, capitalism, neoliberalism, mobility, the state, space, the management and generation of disaster, the systematic assault on the very concept of “society,” imagination, and the future/future(s).
+Themes to consider: austerity, capitalism, neoliberalism, mobility, the state, space, gambling in real money casinos in sri lanka, the management and generation of disaster, the systematic assault on the very concept of “society,” imagination, and the future/future(s).
 Historically and conceptually deep approaches are particularly welcome.
 The project is meant to be generative and positive as well as diagnostic and critical.
 We will seek to use a variety of platforms, media, genres, intellectual and creative idioms and languages, both utilizing and trying to understand their differently inflected potential.

 - Sadia Abbas, Rutgers University-Newark, English.
 She is the author of At Freedom’s Limit: Islam and the Postcolonial Predicament, and the novel, The Empty Room.
 She is currently completing a co-edited (with Jan Howard of the RISD museum) volume on Shahzia Sikander’s art, working on her next novel and an academic book, Space in Another Time: An Essay on Ruins, Monuments and the Management of Modern Life, which focuses on modern Greece, postcolonial histories, the idea of Europe. migration and austerity.
 She directs the multi-disciplinary and multi-media speaker series, Postcolonial Questions and Performances.